luisfontes19/vscode-swissknife/README.md

 * **Crypto Currency Value** - Does a request to the cryptonator api to get the available cryptocurrencies and a request to get the current price for a specific pair. **The amount being converted is not sent**, this is calculated on the local machine.
 * **Url Unshorten** - This one really needs to do the request to the short url, so it can get the redirect (full) url.
 But keep in mind that the full url is never reached, the extension does not follow the redirect.

-## Features

-It provides an easy to use quick picker (ctrl+shift+9 on windows/linux and cmd+shift+9 on mac) for you to choose from a set of different features.

-On top of that it provides an easy scripting system for you to extend with your custom scripts, for whatever needs you may have.

 ## Writing Scripts